Why ‘civic tech’?

 We collect, curate, and produce information to help grow the field of civic tech in productive directions.
 For this reason, the entire collection is Creative Commons licensed.
 We ask only that you attribute the Field Guide with a link back to the site in a visible location, and that you use it for non-commercial purposes only.
 (Creative Commons BY NC SA 4.0).

-While we work to automate our data sharing, please simply get in touch with us if you’d like to use it.
+Our data is available via the WordPress API and bulk export on request.
+Please simply get in touch with us if you’d like to use it.

 We have seen too many similar efforts invest large amounts of resources into developing a flashy custom platform, and then run out of budget and go offline a few years later.
 We chose to build the Civic Tech Field Guide on open source technologies like WordPress.
 Our goal is to stay around for years to come so that people can continue benefiting from the contents of the Guide.

 The success of the Guide depends on the civic tech community contributing their knowledge back into it.
-We welcome contributions, be they individual project submisssions, curating a section, or sharing of bulk datasets.
+We welcome contributions, be they individual project submisssions, curating a section, or sharing of entire datasets.